nic-donaldson/not-terrible-maths/README.md

     python -m SimpleHTTPServer

-depending on how your system is set up.
+from the client directory, depending on how your system is set up.

 To-do
 =====